Last Updated on October 19, 2022

 - Memory: 16 GB RAM

 - Graphics: NVIDIA® GeForce® GTX 970 / AMD Radeon R9 390X or better

-This is something I won’t agree with.
-Lirik (streamer) was playing this game a few hours back, he probably has the best gaming rig that one can build.
-Even he was facing some performance-related issues.
+Lirik (streamer) was playing this game a few hours back; he probably has the best gaming rig that one can build.
+Even then, he was facing some performance-related issues.
 I believe there are still a few things that amazon needs to take care of.
-These system requirements make no sense to me, anyway (official data).
+These system requirements make no sense to me (official data).